Skip to main content

 • Vomiting blood

-If you think you took too much Eliquis, contact your healthcare provider right away.
-You can also contact Poison Control at 1-800-222-1222.
+If you think you took too much Eliquis, contact your healthcare professional right away.
+You can also contact Poison Control online or at 1-800-222-1222.
 They can recommend supportive care measures to help address your symptoms and guide you through the situation.
-But if you’re experiencing severe side effects, go to the nearest emergency room.
-You may receive an Eliquis reversal medication called Andexxa (andexanet alfa).

 How to save on Eliquis

-There are ways to save on Eliquis, which is only available as a brand-name medication.
-GoodRx can help you navigate between patient assistance programs and copay savings cards to save money on your prescription.
+There are ways to save on Eliquis, which is available as a brand-name medication.
+GoodRx can help you navigate between copay savings cards and patient assistance programs to save money on your prescription.

-• Save with patient assistance programs.
-If you’re uninsured or underinsured, you may be eligible for Eliquis’ patient assistance program, which offers the medication free of cost.
+• Save with patient assistance programs: If you’re uninsured or underinsured, you may be eligible for Eliquis’ patient assistance program, which offers the medication free of charge.

 The bottom line